mayesja/wardenclyffe-fallout/docs/DEVELOPMENT_MANUAL.md

    * See if Gemini can recover them from source files and help implement them into the current three files.
 * **Goal Target Messages**  Story messages to cue the player about the requirements to achieve a goal.
 IE How many defenses to build.
 How much J/sec or max storage to build to complete the stage.
 * **Story Progression**  Described in the NARRATIVE doc, but briefly:
-     1. Wardclyffe -- Initial technology, first message & story path choice, first attacks & defenses, accomplish first goal, prepare to move
+     1. Wardenclyffe -- Initial technology, first message & story path choice, first attacks & defenses, accomplish first goal, prepare to move
      2. Poughkeepsie -- Hydro generation technology explored, second message & story path choice, attacks and defenses, second goal, prepare to move
      3. Ithaca -- Storage & distribution technology explored, third message & story path choice, attacks & defenses, third goal, prepare to move
      4. Niagra Falls -- Endgame technology, accomplish final goal based on story path choices (eight possible endings)